farmountain/SmartGlass-AI-Agent/README.md

 partials, and writes latency/frame/reversal metrics to both `artifacts/audio_latency.csv` and the telemetry metrics artifacts for CI consumption.

+## 🔍 CI Audio Validation

+Automated checks exercise both the VAD and ASR stacks entirely with synthetic fixtures so contributors can run the suite without credentials or cloud audio services.
+Unit tests such as `tests/test_vad_thresholds.py` and `tests/test_vad_framing.py` validate the energy math in `EnergyVAD`, while `tests/test_asr_interface_contract.py` and `tests/test_asr_delta_gate.py` assert that δ-gated streaming transcripts remain stable under injected noise.
+The `bench/audio_bench.py` workflow (added in [PR #25](https://github.com/farmountain/SmartGlass-AI-Agent/pull/25)) is wired into CI to publish the `audio_latency.csv` artifact summarising reversal counts and latency distributions.
+By default `ASRStream` instantiates the deterministic `MockASR` unless `SMARTGLASS_USE_WHISPER=1`, keeping the end-to-end validation loop entirely offline-friendly.

 ---

 ## 🧭 18-Week Learning Journey (Google Colab Curriculum)